-Professor Susan Williams in the judiciary.
-In a special Q & A session, honored guest U.S. Supreme Court Associate Justice Ruth Bader Ginsburg shared her perspectives as the second appointed female member of the nation's highest court.
-The 2013 Ruth Bader Ginsburg Lecturer was Susan Williams, the Walter W. Foskett Professor of Law and Director of the Center for Constitutional Democracy at the Indiana University Maurer School of Law.
-Professor Williams has authored numerous books and articles on feminist theory and constitutional law.
-Other jurists and academics sharing their global and domestic insights included Former French Supreme Court Justice Noëlle Lenoir; Justice Carlos Augusto Ayres de Freitas Britto, former Chief Justice Supreme Federal Court of Brazil (retired); Justice Laurie Zelon of the California Court of Appeal; Carla Pratt of Pennsylvania State Dickinson School of Law and Associate Justice of the Standing Rock Sioux Supreme Court; Leslie Kuan-Hsi Wang of Zhejiang University Guanghua Law School; Nienke Grossman of University of Baltimore School of Law; Sally Kenney of Tulane University; and Lillian Lim, San Diego Superior Court Judge (retired) and Thomas Jefferson alumna.
+2013 Conference Organizers and Speakers for Her Honor: Women in the Judiciary former Chief Justice Supreme Federal Court of Brazil (retired); Justice Laurie Zelon of the California Court of Appeal; Carla Pratt of Pennsylvania State Dickinson School of Law and Associate Justice of the Standing Rock Sioux Supreme Court; Leslie Kuan-Hsi Wang of Zhejiang University Guanghua Law School; Nienke Grossman of University of Baltimore School of Law; Sally Kenney of Tulane University; and Lillian Lim, San Diego Superior Court Judge (retired) and Thomas Jefferson alumna.
 The 2014 Women and the Law Conference gathered together a slate of luminaries in military leadership to explore the unique forces shaping women's access to power in the U.S. military.
 The conference focused on a number of issues, including whether new statistics on sexual assault in the military warrant legislative changes to the Uniform Code of Military Justice, and explored the topic of women serving in elite combat units.

-2014 Conference Organizers and Speakers for Women and the Military In 2015, Thomas Jefferson School of Law's Women and the Law Conference will explore Women and the Criminal Justice System.
-Noted criminal defense attorney and author Leslie Abramson, who handled the Menendez Brothers trial and the Phil Spector case, will deliver the Ruth Bader Ginsburg Lecture.
-WOMEN AT THOMAS JEFFERSON SCHOOL OF LAW
+Attorney Leslie Abramson In 2015, Thomas Jefferson School of Law's Women and the Law Conference explored Women and the Criminal Justice System.
+Noted criminal defense attorney and author Leslie Abramson, who handled the Menendez Brothers trial and the Phil Spector case, delivered the Ruth Bader Ginsburg Lecture.
+In 2016, Thomas Jefferson School of Law's Women and the Law Conference will explore diversity in higher education.
+Bryant Garth, Professor of Law, UC Irvine School of Law, former Dean at Southwestern Law School and Indiana University Maurer School of Law and Director of the American Bar Foundation, will deliver the Ruth Bader Ginsburg Lecture.